<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=351166518341071&amp;ev=PageView&amp;noscript=1">

 By Brian Paulson

-When your employees work hard and have a high-demand skill set, your business should be turning a profit.
-However, if you’re failing to price your parts accordingly, you may be losing out on thousands of dollars in potential profit year after year.
+When your employees work hard and have a high-demand skillset, your business should be turning a profit.
+However, if you’re failing to price your labor and parts properly, you may be missing out on thousands of dollars in potential profit year after year.

-At CSI Accounting & Payroll, we've served many automotive shops over the past 50+ years.
+At CSI Accounting & Payroll, we've served many automotive shops for nearly 60 years.
 While we work with most industries, we have an undeniable specialty in auto repair shops - in fact, that's where we started when we first opened our doors.

 In this article, you'll find a link to our matrix pricing template that we use to help our auto repair shop clients.